fanfanafankianki/Lichess-Site-Tests/README.md

 2. Cucumber Java Plugin (such as "Cucumber Eclipse Plugin" which you can find in Eclipse IDE in Marketplace)

 To run test you have to:
-1.Open command prompt
+1. Open command prompt
-2.Change directory to project
+2. Change directory to project
-3.Run command "mvn test" - if you want to run all tests or command "mvn test -Dcucumber.filter.tags="@TAGNAME"        Available tags are = @Play, @Puzzles, @Learn
+3. Run command "mvn test" - if you want to run all tests or command "mvn test -Dcucumber.filter.tags="@TAGNAME"        Available tags are = @Play, @Puzzles, @Learn